samvera/browse-everything/README.md

 * Add `require 'browse_everything/driver/dropbox'` to a startup file, eg `config/application.rb`.

+### Box.com

+The driver uses unmaintained [ruby-box](https://github.com/attachmentsme/ruby-box) gem, which should probably be replaced with [boxr](https://github.com/cburnette/boxr).
+See unfinished work at https://github.com/samvera/browse-everything/pull/185

+* Add `ruby-box` to your Gemfile.
+* Add `require 'browse_everything/driver/box'` to a startup file, eg `config/application.rb`.

 ## Technical Debt/Legacy warning

 This project has been receiving very limited maintenance for at least 2-4 years